CamiloLeon2019/aws-bootcamp-cruddur-2023/journal/week0.md

  After configuring the Gitpod workspace, aws credentials and the CLI environment, i made a commit via Gitpod:

   ![imagen](https://user-images.githubusercontent.com/49325152/219933215-9f51c726-3c95-42dc-9a8a-4030d01c0ebf.png)

-  Watching an hour video seems interesting for me, however some concepts reviewd on the CLF-C01 cert course, such as IAM, but this Cloud security concept is something 'll definetily look into from now on.
-I think that services, data and app that is cloud-enabled is even more vulnerable to attacks as there are more attack surfaces being publicly available and even private.

 ## AWS organizations account